top of page

 Course Topics

-• The Development and Analysis of Human Rights and Links to Humanitarianism
+• Development of Human Rights

-• Introduction and Theories of Genocide
+• Theories of Genocide

 • The Armenian Genocide